vocdoni/docs/src/architecture/libraries-tooling.md

 ## Eventual

 Eventual is a Flutter package that provides a convenient path toward a Reactive Programming model on Flutter apps.
-It allows to create value listeners, track progress of their related remote requests and handle errors, all while repainting the UI in clean and efficient fashion.
+It allows to create value listeners, track progress of their related remote requests and handle errors, all while repainting the UI in a clean and efficient fashion.

 A simple and performant alternative to the BLOC pattern or the boilerplate of using Providers.